 - Demonstrate professional, ethical, fiscally responsible and culturally competent practice.

 - Demonstrate knowledge of relevant ethical guidelines and demonstrate professional behaviors across environments.

 - Demonstrate competency of issues associated with and best practices for maintaining confidentiality and secure record keeping.

 - Examine, evaluate, diagnose, establish prognosis for, and provide intervention for behavioral concerns in individuals with autism and related disorders.

 - Demonstrate competency in data collection and analysis, preference assessment, functional behavior assessment, and treatment development for autism and related disorders.

 - Demonstrate competency in basic principles and advance concepts that underlie clinical practice.

-- Demonstrate ability to apply general treatment services to other settings (eg. Home).
+- Demonstrate ability to apply general treatment services to other settings.

-- Critically evaluate and apply evidence as a basis for practice, determines the effectiveness of intervention(s), and demonstrates a commitment to life-long learning.
+- Critically evaluate and apply evidence as a basis for practice, determine the effectiveness of intervention(s), and demonstrate a commitment to life-long learning.